List of designer drugs: N-(2C)-fentanyl

+Misc

 Stimulants

 Stimulants produce a variety of different kinds of effects by enhancing the activity of the central and peripheral nervous systems.
 Common effects, which vary depending on the substance and dosage in question, may include enhanced alertness, awareness, wakefulness, endurance, productivity, and motivation, increased arousal, locomotion, heart rate, and blood pressure, and the perception of a diminished requirement for food and sleep.

 Amphetamines

 Amphetamines are a chemical class of stimulants, entactogens, hallucinogens, and other drugs.
 They feature a phenethylamine core with a methyl group attached to the alpha carbon resulting in amphetamine, along with additional substitutions.

 Cathinones

 Cathinones include some stimulants and entactogens, which are derivatives of cathinone.
 They feature a phenethylamine core with an alkyl group attached to the alpha carbon, and a ketone group attached to the beta carbon, along with additional substitutions.

+Oxazolidines

+Oxazolidines are a five-membered ring compounds consisting of three carbons, a nitrogen, and an oxygen.
+The oxygen and NH are the 1 and 3 positions, respectively.
+In oxazolidine derivatives, there is always a carbon between the oxygen and the nitrogen.

+Phenylmorpholines

+Phenylmorpholines are a class of stimulants containing a phenethylamine skeleton in which the terminal amine is incorporated into a morpholine ring.

+Piperidines and tropanes

+Tropane alkaloids occur in plants of the families erythroxylaceae (including coca).
+Piperidine and its derivatives are ubiquitous building blocks in the synthesis of many pharmaceuticals and fine chemicals.

 Pyrrolidines and Pyrrolidinophenones

 Pyrrolidines are amphetamines with a pyrrolidine group.
 Pyrrolidinophenones (also called Pyrovalerones) are cathinones (βk-amphetamines) with a pyrrolidine group.